 W. Edwards Deming

-As you can see there is a big difference between a definition found in a dictionary versus an operational definition.
-The crucial difference is that an operational definition must be measurable.
-Indeed, this is what data-intensive technologies such as AI, data analytics, Decision Intelligence, data integration methods, enterprise systems, and Internet of Things (IoT) need.
-Specifically, information technology needs operational definitions that are measurable so that the data transmitted is understood.
-Another way to say this is that data needs to be both machine-readable and understandable.
+Without a doubt, operational definitions assure effective understanding and collaboration between businesses.
+This same type of interoperability is needed when we leverage data-intensive technologies such as AI, data analytics, Decision Intelligence, data integration methods, enterprise systems, and Internet of Things (IoT).
 For a more detailed discussion on operational definitions, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.

 “What gets measured gets done.”